saintnever/academic-kickstart/content/project/smartring/index.md

   <figcaption><i>Figure 1.
 Users wrap the flexible ring band around the finger and align the magnetic connectors to wear the ring.
 I/O module are also connected with the main board and battery through the connectors. </i></figcaption>
 </figure>

 To overcome the resource constrains, I explored modular design for a smart ring (Figure 1).
 Instead of integrating various I/O functions into one piece of hardware, __ModularRing__ uses switchable I/O modules for interaction.
 The novel wearing design allows the I/O module to be separated from the wireless MCU and battery.
 Users can then switch the I/O module based on needs, and combine multiple rings with different I/O modules to create advanced interfaces.
 For example, a ring with a microphone module and a ring with a speaker module can work together as an audio interface.
-ModularRing won Finalist of 2018 Global Innovation Competition and is open sourced on [GitHub](https://github.com/saintnever/ModularRing).
+ModularRing won Finalist of 2018 Global Innovation Competition and led to three patents.

 <figure>
   <img src="./thermalring.png" />